 Last time I was in Argentina I never made it to the northwest, so it was to Salta I flew.
 It was great to be walking on flat, ordered streets again, and coming back to Argentina felt like coming home.
 Salta's a beautiful city too - I was going to say "wee city" but it's pretty big for a place with half a million people.
 Like La Paz, the size of the place doesn't seem to bear much relation to the number of people living here.

 One thing that struck me immediately when I got back to Argentina, having been through Peru and Bolivia, was how European people look.
 It was the same in Colombia.
 The genetic makeup of people in South America is incredibly diverse.
 "Mestizo" is a term used to describe people of mixed European (essentially Spanish) and native South American descent, and are the prevalent ethnicity in Colombia and Ecuador (as well as Paragruay and Venezuela).
 White descendants are prevalent also in Argentina, Chile and Uruguay.
 Brazil is a melting pot of everything you could imagine.
-People from Peru and Bolivia, on the other hand, retain their Indian characteristics.
-When I got to Argentina, I couldn't tell who was a gringo and who was a local, which was blindlingly obvious in Peru and Bolivia.
+People from Peru and Bolivia, on the other hand, are unmistakably Indian.
+When I got to Argentina, I couldn't tell who was a gringo and who was a local, which was blindingly obvious in Peru and Bolivia.

 Continuing the trend of turning up to places when there's something big on, it didn't get much bigger than this.
 The day after I arrived was the 200th anniversary of Argentina declaring its independence from Spain, so there was a big party all over the country.
 In every Argentine town there's a street or road called 25 de Mayo - that being the relevant date in 1810.